dlants/notion-to-static-site/README.md

 check the build results into the repo, set up render to mirror repo to website

 ## MAYBE
-consider using the notion api to fetch pages / blocks, rather than relying on manual export of html name asset files by content hash
+consider using the notion api to fetch pages / blocks, rather than relying on manual export of html.
+Possibly use https://github.com/kerwanp/notion-render name asset files by content hash